 Recommended for Best Shopping because: The Kalverstraat is lined with numerous stores suited to every budget and style.

-Local Expert tip: When you need a break, make your way to the third floor of the Kalvertoren.
+Jessica's expert tip: When you need a break, make your way to the third floor of the Kalvertoren.
 You'll find Blue, the perfect restaurant to order a cup of coffee and enjoy a beautiful view over Amsterdam.

 The Maison de Bonneterie's eye-catching, elegant exterior doesn't even begin to describe the luxury inside.
 The family-owned center is a complete shopping experience filled with fine fashion, home to brands such as G-Star, Marc Jacobs, Hugo Boss, Scotch & Soda and Ralph Lauren.
 Book a personal shopper and shop till you drop.
 On the second level, the center offers a hair salon and spa, as well.
 After all that shopping, treat your feet to a pedicure.
 Spend a day at Maison de Bonneterie; you'll be living the good life.
 Numerous restaurants are located nearby, so you'll always have a place to grab a bite to eat when you're absolutely famished.